 His second drama, Devichandraguptam is not available in full but its quotations are preserved in the Natyadarpana of Gunacandra and Ramacandra.
 This drama is political in its theme.
 While the former depicts the political condition at the time of the accession of Chandragupta Maurya, the latter depicts another Chandragupta and his accession to throne after putting his brother to death.

-are political in nature as they depict historical character and historical events.
+Thus, both the dramas of Visakhadattaare political in nature as they depict historical character and historical events.